 - Desktop PC workstations (towers and laptops) are assumed to have a three-year useful life and shall be replaced/renewed on a three year cycle.

-4. Each Center shall submit a proposed PC Equipment Replacement/renewal Plan to the Vice President for Integrated Technologies by July 1each year.
+4. Each Center shall submit a proposed PC Equipment Replacement/renewal Plan to the Vice President for Information Technology Services by July 1each year.
 The proposed Plan shall identify the PC equipment and desktop PC workstations (towers and laptops) to be replaced/renewed during the ensuing fiscal year by Location, User Name, Asset Number and Original Acquisition Date.
 The Plan shall propose a schedule by which replacement/renewal will take place during the year.
 The number of desktop PC workstations (towers and laptops) replaced/renewed each year at a Center shall not exceed one third of the total number of desktop PC workstations (towers and laptops) at that Center.

 - Technical Support Staff (TSSs) resident at each Center shall prioritize the oldest desktop PC workstations (towers and laptops) for replacement/renewal; replace desktop PC workstations (towers and laptops) to maintain currency; update college inventory records; and, route outdated equipment in accordance with college surplus property policies and procedures.